Carina233/gitskills/readme.txt

-Creating a new branch is .
+Creating a new branch is quick.